 Almost anyone can have a credit card.
 But not just anyone can have an American Express Platinum Card.

-For a start there’s a very high minimum income requirement.
-Then there’s the extremely high annual fee, which may deter even some high income earners.
+For a start, there’s a very high minimum income requirement.
+Then there’s the extremely high annual fee, which may deter even some high-income earners.
 But once you jump over those two hurdles, you enter a world of prestige and privilege with a seemingly endless list of benefits.
 Amex has bent over backwards to make you feel special.

 This is not a credit card, so there’s no messing about with interest rates and balance transfer options.
 There’s no effective interest rate because there’s no minimum payment opportunity.
 You will be required to pay off the total amount of your purchases on the card each month, so don’t choose this card unless you are willing and able to do so.
-But because of the monthly billing cycle, you will in fact get up to 44 days credit each month, interest free.
+But because of the monthly billing cycle, you will in fact get up to 44 days of credit each month, interest-free.
 Up to four supplementary cardholders can be included in your account without paying additional annual fees.